Terry White: Business career

 After leaving parliament, White concentrated once more on his business career, encouraged by his wife Rhonda.
-He sold his first franchise in 1994, and by 2010 there were over 150 "Terry White Chemists" outlets across the country, the majority of which are owned and operated by franchisees.
+He sold his first franchise in 1994, and by 2010 there were over 150 Terry White Chemists outlets across the country, the majority of which are owned and operated by franchisees.
 White has also served as President of the Pharmacy Guild, and was involved in the founding of the Australian Institute of Pharmacy Management.

-In 2012, Terry White was appointed Board Chairman of Metro South Hospital and Health Service (HHS), a government statutory body responsible for the management of five public hospitals, as well as a range of other healthcare facilities across the southside of Brisbane.
+In 2012, White was appointed Board Chairman of Metro South Hospital and Health Service (HHS), a government statutory body responsible for the management of five public hospitals, as well as a range of other healthcare facilities across the southside of Brisbane.

+Retirement

+In February 2023, Terry and his wife Rhonda sold their remaining pharmacies in Australia Fair and the Myer Centre.
+They also sold their pharmacy services business, White Retail Group, to EBOS Group.
+The couple announced their retirement in September 2023.
+Post-retirement, White continued compiling and digitising his business and political documents for the State Library of Queensland.

+Honours

+In the 2006 Australia Day Honours, White was appointed an Officer (AO) in the General Division of the Order of Australia.

-Terry White was inducted into the Queensland Business Leaders Hall of Fame in 2011, for his significant contribution to the advancement of the pharmacy profession (Terry White Chemists) and to his community.
+White was inducted into the Queensland Business Leaders Hall of Fame in 2011, for his significant contribution to the advancement of the pharmacy profession (Terry White Chemists) and to his community.

+In 2012, White was a recipient of the Queensland Greats Awards.